misje/opencti-wazuh-connector/docs/source/installation.rst

 ============

 This installation documentation assumes that you already have Wazuh installed.
-If you do not aleady have OpenCTI installed, please follow the project's :octid:`installation instructions (docker) <installation/#using-docker>`.
+If you do not already have OpenCTI installed, please follow the project's :octid:`installation instructions (docker) <installation/#using-docker>`.
 If you are running or planning to install OpenCTI manually, i.e. not in docker, note that all of the installation documentation for this connector is written